arvestad/snc/README.md

 Notice the options!

+* `-3`: Three-column input.
+Default is BLAST's m8 format.
 * `-c x`: set the "consideration threshold" to _x_.
 If two seqeuences _a_ and _b_ both have a similarity score _x_ or higher to a sequence _r_, then NC will be calculated for _a_ and _b_.
 This has a big effect on runtime!
 Default is set to 30, expecting bitscores to be used.
 That is a low threshold, in my opinion, but I have not benchmarked this at all.
+* `-ci`: Compute and output a confidence interval for your NC scores.
+This is only meaningful on smaller datasets, because on proteome-scale computations the NC score is relatively well estimated.
+The methodological differences with NC_standalone cause larger differences than the data uncertainty, it seems.
 * `-a`: Don't bother, it is not implemented yet.
 The idea was to mimic NC_standalone with this option, but the NC statistics has not been adapted to that option.
 * `-t`: This threshold is purely on output, so can be used as a means of reducing output space.
+* `-v`: Output some progress information.

 ## References